dewcservices/CyPDP-DigitalSecurityAndCryptography/Lab/Task 1/README.md

     This will generate a private key in the current directory by using the [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithm - a relatively slow algorithm that relies on prime number factorisation for security.

-    Note that the two provided arguments above refer to the filename of the private key, and the key length measured in bits - in the case above, 2048 bits.
+    Note that the two provided arguments above refer to the filename of the private key, and the key length measured in bits - namely, 2048 bits.
 More bits means more resiliency against attacks!

 2. Inspect the private key by executing
     ```cat private.key```.